Jayesh0706/notes/Docker Interview Questions.md

     - You can monitor this with `kubectl rollout status deployment/myapp` which will tell you when the rollout is complete or if it’s stuck.

-    So basically, to perform a rolling update, you just declare the new state (new image or config) and Kubernetes handles the transition.
-If your Deployment has, say, 4 replicas, by default it might spin up one new pod (5 total, 1 surge) then kill one old (back to 4), then another new, etc., maintaining service availability.
+    ==So basically, to perform a rolling update, you just declare the new state (new image or config) and Kubernetes handles the transition.
+If your Deployment has, say, 4 replicas, by default it might spin up one new pod (5 total, 1 surge) then kill one old (back to 4), then another new, etc., maintaining service availability.==

-- **Rollback:** If the new version has an issue, Kubernetes Deployments allow easy rollback:
+- **Rollback:** ==If the new version has an issue, Kubernetes Deployments allow easy rollback==:

-    - You can run `kubectl rollout undo deployment/myapp` to rollback to the previous revision.
+    - You can run ==`kubectl rollout undo deployment/myapp`== to rollback to the previous revision.
 Deployment keeps the last few revisions (revision history).

-    - You can also rollback to a specific revision if you have multiple (using `--to-revision=n`).
+    - ==You can also rollback to a specific revision if you have multiple (using `--to-revision=n`)==. #veryImp

-    When you rollback, Kubernetes will basically do another rolling update but this time to the old ReplicaSet (scaling it up and scaling down the bad new one).
+    ==When you rollback, Kubernetes will basically do another rolling update but this time to the old ReplicaSet== (scaling it up and scaling down the bad new one).
 The Deployment’s history is updated (the rollback itself counts as a new revision).

     For example, if you noticed your Deployment is unhealthy after an update (perhaps pods are CrashLooping), you could quickly execute the rollback.
 The system will then start spinning up pods of the old version and terminate the new ones, again in a rolling fashion (to minimize downtime).